Malanius/understanding-typescript-course/README.md

 - can be combined with tuples if number of arguments is known before
 - compiled to workaround that collects the parameters to the array on target < ES6

+`-`

+### Array & object destructuring

+- useful shorthand for pullign specific values from arrays or objects to varibales
+- doesn't change original value/object
+- compiled to workarounds using old approach on target < ES6

 ---

 ## Classes